Umuzi-org/tech-department/content/topics/java-specific/oop-basics/_index.md

 ### Polymorphism
 Polymorphism in Java is a concept by which we can perform a single action in different ways.
 Polymorphism is derived from 2 Greek words: poly and morphs.
 The word "poly" means many and "morphs" means forms.
 So polymorphism means many forms.

-There are two types of polymorphism in Java: compile-time polymorphism and runtime polymorphism.
+There are two types of polymorphism in Java: compile-time polymorphism and run-time polymorphism.
 We can perform polymorphism in java by method overloading and method overriding.
 #### Method overriding

 Overriding a method is when a method in the subclass has the same name and method signature as a method in the superclass.
 When overriding a method you are not allowed to make the method more private.